 Our mentoring programs are rooted in the idea that the skills that it takes to produce high-quality science journalism, while complex and challenging, are completely learnable.
-The Open Notebook exists, in its current form, because over the years thousands of science journalists have been generous enough to share with us their insights, hard-won wisdom, and even their self-doubts and failures, so that others might find the path a little less rocky.
+The Open Notebook exists, in its current form, because over the years thousands of science journalists have been generous enough to share with us their insights, hard-won wisdom, and even their self-doubts and failures, so that others might find the path less rocky.
 Through our mentoring programs, we aim to make that sharing a little more personal.

 Early-Career Fellowship Program